fturcios/cssi-prework-first-lab/README.md

 ![All good](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/4-how-to-clone.png)

-5. cd into the lab directory so you can get to work!
+5. `cd` into the lab directory so you can get to work!

 ![All good](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/5-how-to-clone.png)

 ### Posting Your Work on Github

-After you've completed a lab post your work onto github with the following steps.
+After you've completed a lab, post your work onto github with the following steps.

 1. Stage your changes for commit with